Alexwwwwww/fa22-cs411-A-team050-SQLater/doc/ProjectProposal.md

 ## Project work distribution

-We will be pair programming with two people working on the frontend and two people working on the backend.
+We will be pair programming with two people working on the frontend and backend.
+These are the main functionalities of the project and we plan on splitting up the work as below.

+Graph Generation - ajasuja2
+Assignment Page - rverm2, yumeng10
+Homework Page/GA Page - ajasuja2, rogerw2
+Creative Component Code: rverm2, rogerw2
+Generating Dataset (if needed): rverm2, yumeng10
+Machine Learning Model (if time): ajasuja2, rogerw2, rverm2, yumeng10